 You need to remove all of the WordPress files on your site.
 Don’t waste your time trying to fix the infected files.

 I have spent hours trying to track down and eradicate the malicious code on some of my sites that were hacked in the past.
 This turned out to be a waste of time because the malware just kept coming back.
 The best thing to do is to delete the WordPress site and to start fresh.

-You can delete the files manually, but the most effective thing to do is to use the Cpanel to remove the instance of WordPress.
+You can delete the files manually, but the most useful thing to do is to use the Cpanel to remove the instance of WordPress.
 Then re-install the WordPress software fresh.
-If you have any trouble doing this just contact your hosting provider.
+If you have any trouble doing this contact your hosting provider.
 They can answer your questions or point you to a tutorial that will walk you through the process

 Reinstall your Theme and Plugins